School of Music, Theatre, and Dance

 Program Suspension

-A student being suspended from a program in the Center of Music and Ithaca College is informed with a formal letter of suspension.
-The length of the suspension is specified, and students are informed that they are not eligible to attend courses in the program until the semester specified by the notification letter as well as the procedures for applying for a return to the program in the Center of Music, and the general expectations of performance upon resumption of studies are indicated.
+A student being suspended from a program in the Center of Music and Ithaca College is informed with a formal letter of program suspension.
+The length of the program suspension is specified, and students are informed that they are not eligible to attend courses in the program until the semester specified by the notification letter as well as the procedures for applying for a return to the program in the Center of Music, and the general expectations of performance upon resumption of studies are indicated.

 Program Dismissal

-A student being dismissed from a program in the Center of Music and Ithaca College is informed with a formal letter of dismissal.
-The dismissal is final and there are no options for return.
+A student being dismissed from a program in the Center of Music and Ithaca College is informed with a formal letter of program dismissal.
+The program dismissal is final and there are no options for return.

 LONDON & EDINBURGH PROGRAMs